Drag race review: We could all learn something from Drag Race… And I’m not just talking contour hun.

 It’s here to stay okurrrrrrr

 By embracing Drag Race, not only will you become invested in the high drama and amazing outfits but you’re also showing your support for queer culture.
 Giving those people who previously didn’t have a voice, the chance to share their stories and experiences, which tbh is pretty damn important.
+Much more important than trying to sell someone some Juice Plus or skinny pills, ley me tell ya!

 Without spoiling it for those of you that are going to run off and watch it immediately – look out for my faves Chad Michaels, Bob the Drag Queen, Eureka, Sasha Velour and VANJIEE.